 Marc Maron: End Times Fun

 This recent special is made even more timely by the fact that it's basically all about the end of the world.
-While you're hunkered down in your pandemic survival shelter, you can be like "it do be like that, though," as Marc Maron philosophizes comically about how did all we could to stop climate change by bringing reusable bags to the grocery store.
-Though Maron is best known these days as the host of the WTF podcast and his role as Sam Sylvia on GLOW, he's a stand-up comedian first, and this is his best special yet.
+While you're hunkered down in your pandemic survival shelter, you can be like "it do be like that, though," as Marc Maron philosophizes comically about how we did all we could to stop climate change by bringing reusable bags to the grocery store.
+Though Maron is best known these days as the host of the WTF podcast and as Sam Sylvia on GLOW, he's a stand-up comedian first, and this is his best special yet.

 Michelle Wolf: Joke Show

 Michelle Wolf used to have a show on Netflix called The Break with Michelle Wolf.
 It was canceled.
 But to show no hard feelings, Netflix put out Wolf's most recent stand-up special, an hour of risqué, perverse, and hilarious jokes delivered in Wolf's trademark howl at a relentless pace.
 Wolf's humor certainly isn't for everyone — she upset a lot of Republicans when she hosted the White House Correspondents Dinner in 2018 — but if the idea of listening to Wolf talk about what the world would be like if men had periods instead of women sounds good (and it is good), then get ready to be grossed out and love it the entire time. -Tim Surette